Home/History

 From the aborted V8, the V6 kept the 90° architecture — an unusual choice.

 The norm was a 60° vee, which makes the engine more compact.
-This 90° angle partly explains the engine's early bad reputation: with a flat-plane crankshaft (non-offset crankpins), the first PRV V6 did not run evenly.
+This 90° angle partly explains the engine's early bad reputation: with non-offset crankpins, firing intervals alternated between 90° and 150° — the first PRV V6 did not run evenly.
+Fixing it was no mystery, but the cure — an offset-crankpin crankshaft — required forged steel and far more complex machining; for economy's sake the trio passed on it at launch, and the production crankshaft was even cast rather than forged, as custom dictated.

 PLATE — Cutaway of the 1st-gen PRV V6 (non-offset crankpins)